CustomControlContext class

 ChangeFocusedElement

-Asks the framework to move the keyboard focus to a particular ElementTabIndex value, as if the user had pressed TAB until it landed there.
+Asks the framework to move the keyboard focus to a particular ElementTabIndex value, as if the user had pressed TAB until reaching that point.
 Used by WaynesGrid when a cell is selected programmatically — the grid changes its SelectedCellX / SelectedCellY and then calls this method so that the form-level focus tracking matches.

 Syntax: object.ChangeFocusedElement ElementTabIndex